 Since the only things you can take home from an African safari are memories, you are encouraged to bring a camera.
 If you’re not a professional photographer, that’s okay.
 Don’t worry about bringing too much bulky equipment — leave that for the pros!

-If you think you need a zoom or telephoto lens to capture a great picture of a big lion, you'd be mistaken!
-You will likely be 15-50 feet from most of the animals, so a moderate amount of zoom is all you need.
-Most of the photos will be daytime shots, so there's no need for a flash (it's also forbidden).
-Tripods are also not likely needed unless you're taking photos from the resort lodge, as there is not really a good place to use one from the jeep.
+If you think you need a zoom or telephoto lens to capture a great picture of a big lion, you’d be mistaken!
+You will likely be 15 to 50 feet from most of the animals, so moderate zoom is all you need.
+Most of the photos will be daytime shots, so there’s no need for a flash (which is actually forbidden).
+Tripods are also not likely needed unless you’re taking photos from the resort lodge, as there is not really a good place to use one from the jeep.

 You are definitely going to want clothing you can layer, rain gear, sun protection, a hat, and several pairs of closed-toe shoes.
 Wearing light earth-toned colors is preferred, as it attracts less attention from the animals.